fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-1. Update the code that creates the second instance of the `BankCustomer` class to use local variables.
+1. To use `firstName` and `lastName` when creating `customer2`, replace your existing code for `customer2` with the following code snippet:

     ```csharp